 Hon.
 (Ms.) Esther Passaris (Nairobi CWR, ODM): Thank you, Hon.
 Temporary Deputy Speaker.
 I registered as a citizen.
 I tried to follow up quite a number of times, including with the CEO in charge, but I still have not been able to get my card.
-When I think of the system and the structures, I feel that Huduma Number still has a lot of work to do in sensitising members.
-If as a Member of Parliament, I registered to get a Huduma card by trying to beat the deadline and I have not been told where my card is and where to collect it, then there are quite a number of citizens out there who have no idea where their cards are.
+When I think of the system and the structures, I feel that the institution in charge of Huduma Namba still has a lot of work to do in sensitising members.
+If as a Member of Parliament I registered to get a Huduma Namba card by trying to beat the deadline and I have not been told where my card is and where to collect it, then there are quite a number of citizens out there who have no idea where their cards are.